raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 And my opinion finally fully converted when I realized the amount of custom "codegen"-ing that was being used to create source code for downstream build steps.

 In large, polyglot mono-repositories, you will have a plethora of build steps, all interconnected in a tangled ADG (acyclic-directed-graph).
-And that is just too complex for a simple little script to comprehend.
+And that is just too complex for a simple, little script to comprehend.
 This is where more formalized solutions like `buck2` step in to solve the problem.

 <br>